What is staging?

 Does staging really help sell homes?

 In our experience homes that are staged receive offers within the first week, significantly quicker than those that haven't been staged.
-They also tend to sell for more money than unstaged homes.
+They also tend to sell for more money than homes that aren't staged.

 How far will Michelle Faith Staging travel?